Ultimate Disc Sport History.

 Note: This information is from OCUA.

 In November of the same year, he helped create an open team known as the Cynics, Calgary’s first ultimate team.
-The Cynics competed in the first Canadian National tournament in 1987 and finished 2nd.
-They won the national in 1988.
+The Cynics competed in the first Canadian National tournament in 1987 and finished in 2nd place to the Toronto Darkside.
+They would come back to beat Darkside to win the Nationals in 1988.
 Calgary ultimate took on a more regular and serious dimension thanks to the organizing efforts of Grant Burns (CUHOF, 2011).
 Burns had learned the sport as a student at Upper Canada College in the 1970s, and by 1984 brought an advanced level of athletic performance to what was then still a relatively casual pick-up affair.
 Then, thanks to a chance meeting with Rick Collins, Calgary’s loose aggregation of players first learned about how serious the sport had become in distant hotbeds.
 Hosting great tournaments became a Calgary tradition thanks to the Cynics.
 Their annual classic, the Ho-Down, began in 1987.
 Like the 1995 nationals also hosted by the Cynics, it became a tourney underpinned by what organizers called the Ultimate Player’s Bill of Rights.
-These included, for the first time anywhere: lined, Class-A fields.
+These included, for the first time anywhere: lined Class-A fields.
 Scoreboards, ice and water at every field.
 Tent-based accommodation at the venue itself.
 Field food, morning coffee and night-time feasting.
 Hot tubs at the fields, and at the party.
 Raging bands, top DJs and beer that flowed from the Friday night welcome party through the last ragged point on Sunday.

 Founded in 2004, the Calgary Ultimate Association began coordinating the first year-round leagues, annual tournaments, a growing juniors program, and multiple outreach efforts to promote the sport of ultimate frisbee within Calgary and surrounding areas.